bbalganjjm/natural_js/docs/v2/package.md

 # Prerequisites

 Use Node.js 24.18 or another version accepted by the pinned development tools.
-Run commands from `v2/`.
-The repository root still holds the unchanged LGPL-2.1 1.x package and source.
+Run commands from the repository root.
+The preserved LGPL-2.1 1.x source, package, and documentation live under `v1/`.

 # Steps